 In the first few days, a midwife might visit you every day at home.
 There are also telephone services that you can call night and day, such as parent helplines in your state or territory and the Australian Breastfeeding Association.

 Your local child health clinic is also a great source of information about feeding and health.
-Clinics provide support, and runs groups for new mothers, sometimes in languages other than English.
+Clinics provide support and run groups for new mothers, sometimes in languages other than English.

 What paperwork will you have to do?